 Payroll taxes/Federal Insurance Contributions Act (FICA) taxes – A small business is liable for 7.65% of its employees’ gross payroll.
 (The payroll tax, also referred to as FICA, is a combination of 6.2% in Social Security tax and 1.45% in Medicare taxes.)
 Another 7.65% is deducted from the employees’ payroll checks and remitted to the IRS on a monthly or semiweekly schedule.

 Federal unemployment tax (FUTA) – The amount of the unemployment tax depends on the amount of your employees’ wages.
 A business must file Form 940 if employee wages exceed $1,500 in a quarter.

 FUTA is 6% of the first $7,000 paid to an employee.
 You can take a credit up to a maximum of 5.4% against this tax for any state unemployment taxes you’ve paid.

 State unemployment tax (SUTA) – Each state sets its own rate for SUTA.
 The rate can depend on the age and size of your business, the employee turnover rate, the industry and the number of former employees who have applied for unemployment benefits.

-Franchise taxes – Some states levy a franchise tax against businesses that are chartered in that state.
+Franchise taxes – Some states levy a franchise tax, also called a privilege tax, against businesses that operate in a state or are chartered in the state (not against franchises specifically).
 This tax can be determined by factors including the total assets of the business, its net worth, gross receipts and the value of the company’s capital stock.
 A franchise tax isn’t based on the company’s profits and must be paid whether the business makes a profit or not.